Dunkin' Park: College baseball

 On May 18, 2017, UConn baseball played their first game at Dunkin' Park, defeating East Carolina 6–0.
 The Hartford Hawks and UConn Baseball used the venue for four home games each in 2018, with UConn appearing five times (once as Hartford's guest).
 In 2019, UConn scheduled four home games at the park and Hartford scheduled three, with the Central Connecticut State University Blue Devils being one of the Hawks' opponents.
+In 2023, Dunkin Park hosted six collegiate baseball games, including UConn against UMBC, Central Connecticut, and Yale.
+Some other matchups included Yale against Hartford, Saint Joseph against Westfield State, and Central Connecticut versus Quinnipiac.

 Cape Cod Baseball League

 The Cape Cod Baseball League played their first game in Connecticut when the Wareham Gatemen faced the Yarmouth-Dennis Red Sox on July 24, 2018, at the park.
-The Gatemen defeated the Red Sox 10–4 in front of an attendance of 376.
+The Gatemen defeated the Red Sox 10–4 in front of an attendance of 376 with Yarmouth-Dennis as the home team.
 The same teams played a second game at Dunkin' Park on July 23, 2019.
-The Gatemen defeated the Red Sox 3–2 in front of an attendance of 1,500.
+The Gatemen defeated the Red Sox 3–2 in front of an attendance of 1,500 with Wareham as the home team.
+On July 26, 2023, the Yarmouth-Dennis Red Sox will play their third game at the park, hosted by the Hyannis Harbor Hawks.